setu1421/RealsearchGroup.github.io/_projects/Supply_Chain_Security.md

 ---
 title: Supply Chain Weaklinks and Best Security Practices
-subtitle: Aid ti identify secure software products in ecosystem that are resistant to supply chain attacks.
+subtitle: Aid to identify secure software products in ecosystem that are resistant to supply chain attacks.